betheden/hebrew-grammar/content/number_plural.rst

   and-the-Spirit-of God was-moving on\_the-face-of **the-waters**.
   The Spirit of God was moving on the surface of the **waters**.

-Biblical Hebrew uses the plural form for actions that have multiple processes, such as embalming or committing adultery.
+Biblical Hebrew can use the plural form for actions that have multiple processes or an action involving a collective noun (see example Gen 4:10 below, "bloods" = "bloodshed").

 .. csv-table:: Example: GEN 50:3